ThanmaiKapa/Restaurant_Review_Analysis/README.md

 A machine learning model predicting whether a passenger survived the Titanic disaster based on features such as age, gender, class, and other passenger details.

 #### Tools & Technologies
-Datasets: kaggle,
+Datasets: kaggle;
-Platform: Google Colab,
+Platform: Google Colab,;
-Libraries: Python (Pandas, Numpy, Scikit-Learn),
+Libraries: Python (Pandas, Numpy, Scikit-Learn);
 Visualization: Matplotlib, Seaborn